Last updated on October 11, 2022 by Wandering our World

 Walton Hall and Gardens

-Nature lovers will be fond of this location for the flourishing gardens, great golf experience, and a fantastic petting zoo!
+Nature lovers will be fond of this location for the flourishing gardens, great golf experience, and a fantastic petting zoo with animals such as peacocks, potbellied pigs, donkeys, ducks, alpacas, goasts and many more!
 Kids will not only be entertained by the animals, but also the fun play-park, woodland area, and amazing walks too.
 Food lovers will be happy with the delicious traybakes and great coffee on site as well.

 Tegg’s Nose Country Park